History Files

 Cave paintings on Sicily

-The proto-Sicani cave paintings of about 8000 BC were created perhaps two thousand years after their first arrival on Sicily at the end of the most recent ice age
+The proto-Sicani cave paintings of about 8000 BC were created perhaps two thousand years after the first arrival of such people in Sicily at the end of the most recent ice age

 c.5200 BC